cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 EdgeShark is a browser-based packet capture and analysis tool built into Containerlab.
 Key features of Edgeshark for our lab.
 * Support for Docker containers
 * Integrated with Visual Studio Code through Containerlab extensions
-* Within Visual studeio Code you can highlight an XRD router link and launch directly
+* Within Visual Studio Code you can highlight an XRd router link and launch directly

 We will use this tool within the labs to allow the students to see actual SRv6 packets on the wire.

 To launch EdgeShark and inspect traffic, simply click on the interface you want to capture packets from in the Containerlab tab within Visual Studio Code.
-In this case, we want to capture traffic on interface Gi0/0/0/0 of *XRD1*.
+In this case, we want to capture traffic on interface Gi0/0/0/0 of *xrd01*.

 ![Edgeshark launch](../topo_drawings/lab1-edgeshark-launch.png)

 Clicking on the interface will automatically launch wireshark and starts the capture.

-### End of Lab 1
+## End of Lab 1

 Lab 1 is completed, you can either:
   - Perform the optional [Lab 1 packet walk](https://github.com/cisco-asp-web/LTRMSI-3000/blob/main/lab_1/lab_1-packet-walk.md) or